abdulbadii/history-tidying/README.md

 $ h -w

-after tidying it up or feeling sure it's at best improved, to save it in ~/.bash_history before exit
+after tidying up and feeling sure it's best improved, to save it in ~/.bash_history before exit